Bill Laswell: Other labels

-New century, new labels
+21st century

 He signed a contract with Sanctuary Records that led to the creation of his label Nagual.
 He worked in the drum and bass genre, starting with Brutal Calling credited to Bill Laswell vs. Submerged that was released by Avant in 2004.
 He and Submerged worked together again on The Only Way to Go is Down (2006) under the name Method of Defiance.
 After this album, they assembled producers in drum and bass to collaborate with musicians from jazz.
 Evol Intent, Future Prophecies, and SPL recorded with Buckethead, Herbie Hancock, and Pharoah Sanders.

 In 2010, Laswell created the label M.O.D.
 Technologies.
 Its first releases were the albums Jahbulon and Incunabula by Method of Defiance and Mesgana Ethiopia by Material with Gigi.

 Along with live dates around the world with Massacre, Material, Method of Defiance, and Painkiller, Laswell travels to Japan every year for recordings and live dates, including with Tokyo Rotation.

 In November 2018, he performed in Dave Douglas Uplift band at the London Jazz Festival.

 Laswell suffered health problems which required hospitalization in December 2022 and prolonged recovery, which jeopardized his tenure of Orange Music Studio.

 Prior to his health problems, Laswell had been recording as a duo with his long-time on-and-off collaborator Zorn releasing the albums The Cleansing (2022) and Memoria (2023) on Zorn's Tzadik label.
 His first venture during his health recovery in 2024 was a new Painkiller album titled Samsara with Zorn and original drummer Harris, although for this recording Harris' percussion is electronic and Zorn then Laswell layered up their contributions separately.